Ankitkj1999/AI_Course/README.md

    cp server/.env.example server/.env
    ```

    Fill in your API keys and configuration in `server/.env`.
-See [SETUP.md](SETUP.md) for detailed instructions.
+See [Environment Variables](#-environment-variables) section below.

 4. **Start the application**
    ```bash